TechyMatt/terraform-azure-palo-hub/README.md

           bandwidth_in_mbps     = "" //The bandwidth of the ExpressRoute
-          tier                  = "" //The tier of ExpressRoute (standard or premium) family                = "" //The data plan, either MeteredData or Unlimited }
+          tier                  = "" //The tier of ExpressRoute (standard or premium) family                = "" //The data plan, either MeteredData or Unlimited gateway_regions = [""] //Regions to connect ExpressRoute Circuits to }
       }
     }